 What Should You Bring?

-Each resident receives a bed, desk, desk chair, and dresser.
+Each resident receives a bed, a dresser, and a desk and desk chair.
 Some rooms will provide a wardrobe based on room layout.
-All furnishings must stay in your room all year.
-You may not remove or store any item for any reason.
+All furnishings must stay in the room all year.
+Residents may not remove or store any item for any reason.
 Individual telephone extensions are available in the bedrooms at an additional fee.

-Each kitchen in the Commons is equipped with a refrigerator, dishwasher, sink, microwave, and stove.
-The Lofts has these same appliances except the microwave.
+Each kitchen in University Commons is equipped with a refrigerator, dishwasher, sink, microwave and stove.
+University Lofts has the same appliances except the microwave.

-Each living area in the Commons or Lofts is furnished with a couch, chairs, and coffee table.
+Each living area in University Commons or University Lofts is furnished with a couch, chairs and coffee table.
 There is a telephone jack in the living room that is shared by the apartment.

-Each dining area in the Commons or Lofts is furnished with a table and chairs.
+Each dining area in University Commons or University Lofts is furnished with a table and chairs.

 - Alarm clock

 - Clothes hangers

 - Desk lamp or floor lamp (No halogen bulbs!)